10.1 General context

 - 'ifjúsági munka' will be translated as youth work.

-But again, it must be underlined, that in many cases they are used as interchangeable or overlapping concepts.
+But here too, it must be underlined, that in many cases they are used as interchangeable or overlapping terms.

 The National Youth Strategy [Nemzeti Ifjúsági Stratégia (hereinafter referred to as NYS)] refers to youth work as one of the youth services playing a key role in the development of youth.
 A vague understanding of youth work can be concluded from the part of the NYS that concerns intercultural learning:

 'In the context of youth tourism, youth exchanges, volunteer work performed in an international environment, special training courses and information and counselling activities formulated in the language of those concerned, particular attention must be paid to the involvement of young people who belong to social groups living in disadvantaged regions or struggling with socio-cultural disadvantages.'
 [National Youth Strategy (Nemzeti Ifjúsági Stratégia) p.
 54.]